NDCB/ndcb.github.io/README.md

 ## Acknowledgments

 * Shoutout to [Ines Montani](https://github.com/ines), whose [source](https://github.com/ines/ines-io) for [her personnal blog](https://ines.io) as well as [her ultimate guide to static websites with Harp and Jade](https://ines.io/blog/the-ultimate-guide-static-websites-harp-jade) were greatly instructive in developing this website.
-* Also shoutout to [Jurgen Van de Moere](https://twitter.com/jvandemo) for his tutorial on [how to use Travis CI to automatically deploy a HarpJS application to GitHub Pages](https://www.jvandemo.com/how-to-use-travis-ci-to-automatically-deploy-a-harpjs-application-to-github-pages/).
+* Shoutout to [Jurgen Van de Moere](https://twitter.com/jvandemo) for his tutorial on [how to use Travis CI to automatically deploy a HarpJS application to GitHub Pages](https://www.jvandemo.com/how-to-use-travis-ci-to-automatically-deploy-a-harpjs-application-to-github-pages/).
+* Shoutout to [Steve Jamesson](https://github.com/jevets) for [his Harp boilerplate](https://github.com/jevets/harp-starter) that allows the use of Node modules in Harp templates.